sinaptik-ai/pandas-ai/README.md

 [![Downloads](https://static.pepy.tech/badge/pandasai)](https://pepy.tech/project/pandasai) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ZnO-njhL7TBOYPZaqvMvGtsjckZKrv2E?usp=sharing)

-PandaAI is a Python platform that makes it easy to ask questions to your data in natural language.
+PandasAI is a Python platform that makes it easy to ask questions to your data in natural language.
 It helps non-technical users to interact with their data in a more natural way, and it helps technical users to save time, and effort when working with data.

 # 🔧 Getting started

-You can find the full documentation for PandaAI [here](https://pandas-ai.readthedocs.io/en/latest/).
+You can find the full documentation for PandasAI [here](https://pandas-ai.readthedocs.io/en/latest/).

-You can either decide to use PandaAI in your Jupyter notebooks, Streamlit apps, or use the client and server architecture from the repo.
+You can either decide to use PandasAI in your Jupyter notebooks, Streamlit apps, or use the client and server architecture from the repo.

 ## ☁️ Using the platform